280 dorms in Copenhagen

 It varies from dormitory to dormitory in Copenhagen how long you can stay there.
 Some places require you to move within 3 months of graduation.
 Most of the halls of residence in Copenhagen are intended for students, so in order for new students to get a place, graduates often have to move out.

-How do I get a dorm room?
+How do I get a Copenhagen dorm?

 There are also many private and independent halls of residence in Copenhagen, where you can apply without the big management companies and often avoid the long waiting lists.
 Other halls of residence in Copenhagen have ongoing vacancies and you can even book directly through their website.
 Get an overview of available rooms and application deadlines here.